digitalrebar/provision/doc/quickstart.rst

     # Run the following commands to start up dr-provision in a local isolated way.
     # The server will store information and serve files from the ./drp-data directory.

-    sudo ./dr-provision --static-ip=<IP_of_provisioning_interface> --base-root=`pwd`/drp-data --local-content="" --default-content="" > drp.log 2>&1 &
+    sudo ./dr-provision --base-root=`pwd`/drp-data --local-content="" --default-content="" > drp.log 2>&1 &

-.. note:: Before trying to install a BootEnv, please verify that the installed BootEnvs matches the above BootEnv Names that can be installed: ``drpcli bootenvs list | jq '.[].Name'``
+.. note:: On MAC DARWIN there is one additional step.
+You may have to add a route for broadcast addresses to work.
+This can be done with following command ``sudo route -n add -net 255.255.255.255 192.168.100.1`` In this example, the ``192.168.100.1`` is the IP address of the interface that you want to send messages through.
+The install script should make suggestions for you.

 The next step is to execute the *sudo* command which will start an instance of Digital Rebar Provision service that uses the ``drp-data`` directory for object and file storage.
-Additionally, *dr-provision* will attempt to use the IP address best suited for client interaction, however if that detection fails, the IP address specified by ``--static-ip=IP_ADDRESS`` will be used.

-.. note:: On MAC DARWIN there are two additional steps.
-First, use the ``--static-ip=`` flag to help the service understand traffic targets.
-Second, you may have to add a route for broadcast addresses to work.
-This can be done with following command ``sudo route -n add -net 255.255.255.255 192.168.100.1`` In this example, the 192.168.100.1 is the IP address of the interface that you want to send messages through.
-The install script should make suggestions for you.
+.. note:: Before trying to install a BootEnv, please verify that the installed BootEnvs matches the above BootEnv Names that can be installed: ``drpcli bootenvs list | jq '.[].Name'``

 You may also use the RackN Portal UX by pointing your web browser to:
   ::